MartinSmelka/Digital-Electronics-2-Smelka/Labs/Project2_Lock/README.md

 #### Function

-The LCD displays the coordinates of XY axis, encoder blink rate value and joystick direction with its custom directional arrow characters
+The LCD displays the current state of the "Locks", used for displaying encoder values to select a chosen state.

 ### LEDs

-LEDs used in the circuit has RED color, Package: DIL
+LEDs used in the circuit have both RED and GREEN color, Package: DIL

 ![image](https://user-images.githubusercontent.com/99726477/205602378-859bb8f7-a3a6-496c-943f-c0729d48a317.png)

+#### Function

+The LEDs are used to signify a status of their assigned servo "Lock" (GREEN = "Unlocked", RED = "Locked")

 ### Servo

 #### Description
+Lightweight servo capable of turning 180 degrees (90 in either way).
+Lightweight and controlable via generated PWM.

 Pinout for SG90: